About the Program

 Additional Information

-Exploring the Park before or after a school program is NOT permitted.
+- Exploring the Park before or after a school program is not permitted as the Village is closed.

-*Scroll down for logistical information about the program
+*See below for additional information about the program

 Booking Form